-237249 Ex.
+249 Ex.
 CalCCA-01 at 18-19.

-238250 Bear Valley, Liberty, and PacifiCorp are excluded as their financial contributions to DCPP extended operations will likely be zero after netting their quantified RA benefits from their defined cost contribution.
+250 Bear Valley, Liberty, and PacifiCorp are excluded as their financial contributions to DCPP extended operations will likely be zero after netting their quantified RA benefits from their defined cost contribution.

-Ex.
+251 Ex.
 CalCCA-01 at 19.
 PG&E notes that only six of the 22 LSEs in its territory currently accept GHG attributes of DCPP for purpose of their power content labels, suggesting that not all LSEs will agree to accept DCPP GHG attributes (Ex.
 PG&E-02 at 2-22).

-This decision also clarifies that these orders with respect to DCPP's GHG attributes do not prejudice any regulatory changes to the Power Source Disclosure Program that may be made by the CEC, as such changes are not within the Commission's jurisdiction.
+Disclosure Program that may be made by the CEC, as such changes are not within the Commission's jurisdiction.
 This decision only seeks to address the narrow issue of how to allocate DCPP's GHG-free attributes to LSEs whose customers are paying for extended operations for the purpose of power content labeling.
 Further, as argued by TURN, we clarify that GHG attributes subject to allocation may not be resold.

-- 8. 7.
-Diablo Canyon Nuclear Power Plant Extended Operations Ratesetting - 8.1.
-7.1.
+8. Diablo Canyon Nuclear Power Plant Extended Operations Ratesetting

+8.1.
 Calculating a Non-Bypassable Charge

 Statute requires the use of a volumetric NBC to collect DCPP extended operation costs specified in Section 712.8 from the ratepayers of all LSEs subject to the Commission's jurisdiction.
 However, the price of the NBC to be charged will vary depending on the LSE.
 For example, unbundled and bundled PG&E customers are responsible for paying all costs spelled out by Section 712.8, while non-PG&E ratepayers are only responsible for a subset of those costs.
-The price for PG&E and non-PG&E customers will also vary depending on each large electrical corporation's share of 12 months' worth of coincident peak demand, as this is the inter-IOU cost and benefit allocation methodology adopted by this decision (intra-IOU cost and benefit allocation among an IOU's LSEs and among rate classes proceeds according to the CAM).
-Further, as noted above, ratepayers of the SMJUs will only be charged an NBC price that corresponds to their set share of the DCPP extended operations costs (i.e., \$10,000 per SMJU).
+The price for PG&E and non-PG&E customers will also vary depending on each large electrical corporation's share of 12 months' worth of coincident peak demand, as this is the inter-IOU cost and benefit allocation methodology adopted by this decision (intra-IOU cost and benefit allocation among an IOU's LSEs and among rate classes proceeds according to the CAM).252 Further, as noted above, ratepayers of the SMJUs will only be charged an NBC price that corresponds to their set share of the DCPP extended operations costs (i.e., \$10,000 per SMJU).